zippoobbiz/zippoobbiz.github.io/source/_posts/GCP-Fundamentals.md

 if only 60% of usage, get 15% discount preemptible VM 80% discount (Not sure) others can take it away anytime It's useful when you just want to run an ad hoc function that is not incorporated in to other GCP Paas products.
+An instance can have only one service account.

 ### Cloud SQL
 Single machine